HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-In order to get a comprehensive view of page responsiveness across the entire page lifecycle, though, we need to look at [Interaction to Next Paint (INP)](https://web.dev/inp/), which assesses all keyboard, mouse, and touch interactions made with a page and selects a high percentile of interaction latency that's intended to represent overall page responsiveness.
+In order to get a comprehensive view of page responsiveness across the entire page lifecycle, though, we need to look at <a hreflang="en" href="https://web.dev/inp/">Interaction to Next Paint (INP)</a>, which assesses all keyboard, mouse, and touch interactions made with a page and selects a high percentile of interaction latency that's intended to represent overall page responsiveness.

-Consider that a "good" INP score is [200 milliseconds](https://web.dev/inp/#what's-a-%22good%22-inp-value) or less.
+Consider that a "good" INP score is <a hreflang="en" href="https://web.dev/inp/#what's-a-%22good%22-inp-value">200 milliseconds</a> or less.
 At the median, both mobile and desktop score below this threshold, but the 75th percentile is another story, with both mobile and desktop segments well within the "needs improvement" range.
-This data, quite unlike FID, suggests that there are many opportunities for websites to do everything they can to run fewer [long tasks](https://web.dev/long-tasks-devtools/) on pages, which are a key contributor to less-than-good INP scores.
+This data, quite unlike FID, suggests that there are many opportunities for websites to do everything they can to run fewer <a hreflang="en" href="https://web.dev/long-tasks-devtools/">long tasks</a> on pages, which are a key contributor to less-than-good INP scores.

 {{ figure_markup(
     image="tbt.png",